 Microtiter plates or microplates have become a standard tool in analytical research and clinical diagnostic testing laboratories.
 They are convenient, high-throughput tools for organizing tissue culture, PCR tests (such as HIV/ COVID screening), or immunological assays such as ELISA, RIA and FIA.
 They offer many advantages over traditional assay formats including reduced sample and reagent volumes, increased throughput, and ease of automation.
 The goal of tidyplate

-is to help researchers convert different types of microplates into tidy dataframes which can be used in data analysis. tidyplate
+is to help researchers convert different types of microplates into tibbles which can be used in data analysis. tidyplate

 accepts xlsx and csv files formatted in a specific way as input. tidyplate